beccazhang3/CourseWork-UofT/README.md

 # CourseWork-UofT
 A repo consisting of the coursework I did as a student at UofT.
+Each course has a corresponding folder, and the correspondance should be clear by the naming.
+In each of these folders are another set of folders, each containing the seperate projects done for the course.
+Each of these projects are accompanied by a README file.
+The README file contains a summary of the project, what I learned, the software used, and how to use the code.

 ## Course Description
 ### STA442-Methods of Applied Statistics